CarGurus (NASDAQ:CARG) Issues Q2 2024 Earnings Guidance

-CarGurus (NASDAQ:CARG – Get Free Report) updated its second quarter 2024 earnings guidance on Thursday.
+CarGurus (NASDAQ:CARG – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of 0.290-0.340 for the period, compared to the consensus earnings per share estimate of 0.300.
 The company issued revenue guidance of $202.0 million-$222.0 million, compared to the consensus revenue estimate of $224.5 million.
 CarGurus also updated its Q2 guidance to $0.29-0.34 EPS.

-CarGurus (NASDAQ:CARG – Get Free Report) last announced its quarterly earnings data on Monday, February 26th.
-The company reported $0.35 earnings per share for the quarter, beating analysts’ consensus estimates of $0.34 by $0.01.
-The company had revenue of $223.12 million for the quarter, compared to analyst estimates of $220.05 million.
-CarGurus had a return on equity of 8.44% and a net margin of 4.04%.
-The firm’s revenue for the quarter was down 22.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.25 EPS.
+CarGurus (NASDAQ:CARG – Get Free Report) last issued its quarterly earnings data on Monday, February 26th.
+The company reported $0.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $0.01.
+The firm had revenue of $223.12 million for the quarter, compared to analyst estimates of $220.05 million.
+CarGurus had a net margin of 4.04% and a return on equity of 8.44%.
+CarGurus’s revenue was down 22.2% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.25 EPS.
 Equities research analysts expect that CarGurus will post 0.94 EPS for the current fiscal year.

 Analyst Upgrades and Downgrades

-In other news, COO Samuel Zales sold 17,668 shares of the business’s stock in a transaction on Tuesday, April 16th.
-The shares were sold at an average price of $21.42, for a total transaction of $378,448.56.
-Following the completion of the sale, the chief operating officer now directly owns 548,845 shares of the company’s stock, valued at approximately $11,756,259.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other CarGurus news, insider Andrea Lee Eldridge sold 22,358 shares of CarGurus stock in a transaction that occurred on Thursday, February 29th.
+In other CarGurus news, insider Andrea Lee Eldridge sold 22,358 shares of the business’s stock in a transaction that occurred on Thursday, February 29th.
 The shares were sold at an average price of $22.13, for a total transaction of $494,782.54.
-Following the transaction, the insider now directly owns 117,432 shares of the company’s stock, valued at $2,598,770.16.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, COO Samuel Zales sold 17,668 shares of the business’s stock in a transaction that occurred on Tuesday, April 16th.
-The stock was sold at an average price of $21.42, for a total transaction of $378,448.56.
-Following the sale, the chief operating officer now owns 548,845 shares of the company’s stock, valued at $11,756,259.90.
+Following the completion of the transaction, the insider now owns 117,432 shares in the company, valued at approximately $2,598,770.16.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In other news, insider Andrea Lee Eldridge sold 22,358 shares of the company’s stock in a transaction dated Thursday, February 29th.
+The stock was sold at an average price of $22.13, for a total transaction of $494,782.54.
+Following the completion of the transaction, the insider now directly owns 117,432 shares of the company’s stock, valued at approximately $2,598,770.16.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CMO Dafna Sarnoff sold 10,573 shares of the stock in a transaction dated Monday, March 18th.
+The shares were sold at an average price of $22.56, for a total value of $238,526.88.
+Following the completion of the transaction, the chief marketing officer now owns 168,099 shares in the company, valued at approximately $3,792,313.44.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 113,793 shares of company stock valued at $2,523,342 over the last quarter.
-Company insiders own 15.70% of the company’s stock.
+Insiders have sold a total of 113,793 shares of company stock valued at $2,523,342 over the last 90 days.
+15.70% of the stock is owned by corporate insiders.

 CarGurus Company Profile